Terms & Conditions

 5.8 Notify the other Party without undue delay in writing if it receives from any applicable law enforcement authorities (including any applicable regulators) where permitted to do so:

-5.8.1 any communication seeking to exercise rights conferred on the data subject by Data Protection Law;
+5.8.1 any communication seeking to exercise rights conferred on the data subject by Privacy and Data Protection Requirements;

 5.8.2 any complaint or any claim for compensation arising from or relating to the processing of Personal Data as set out in Schedule 2